Words by Julienne du Toit

 Rainfall is low in this semi-desert covering 400 000 square kilometres (a little larger than Germany or Norway).
 Yet it’s a highly productive arid zone, with mineral-rich soils and a staggering 6 000 species of plants.
 Nearly half of these plants are found nowhere else.

-Within the Karoo’s boundaries are found roughly a million people living on farms and about 100 towns and settlements.
+Within the Karoo’s boundaries are found roughly 2.5 million people living on farms and about 100 towns and settlements.
 The vast majority of towns and farms are completely dependent on groundwater – which accounts for all the wind pumps.

 Wool and mohair